 - Persistent bad breath

-If left untreated, gingivitis will progress into periodontal disease.
-Periodontal disease is irreversible and will destroy gum and jawbone tissues over time.
-If you have periodontal disease, our dentist may recommend scaling and root planing.
-During periodontal disease treatment, our dentist will remove plaque and tartar both above and below the gum line.
+If left untreated, gingivitis will progress into periodontal disease, which is irreversible and will destroy gum and jawbone tissues over time.
+If you have periodontal disease, our dentist may recommend scaling and root planning also known as a “deep cleaning”.
+During periodontal disease treatment, our dentist and hygiene team will remove plaque and tartar both above and below the gum line.
+This treatment can allow the periodontal disease to be controlled and maintained.

-Don’t assume you don’t need dental care after losing teeth.
-This especially applies to people who wear partial dentures.
-The more natural teeth you’re able to keep, the less your jawbone will deteriorate over time.
+Even after losing teeth you will still need dental care.
+This especially applies to people who wear partial .
+The more natural teeth you are able to keep, the less your jawbone will deteriorate over time.
 In severe cases, jawbone deterioration can even lead to facial collapse.
 To avoid complications from tooth loss, call our office today.

 Monitor the Condition of Your Dentures